SyedUmairCodes/notes/Books/FastAPI - Bill Lubanovic/01-The Modern Web.md

 | 300         | The request is incomplete, the server needs more context |
 | 400         | Client-side errors or invalid requests sent              |
 | 500         | Server-side errors or server unavailable.                |

+---

+## JSON:API and GraphQL

+While the combination of RESTful design principles and JSON data formats is a prevalent standard in modern web development, there remains some flexibility and potential for ambiguity in their implementation.
+The `JSON:API` specification was developed to address this by providing a more rigorous and standardized approach to building APIs with JSON.

+GraphQL was developed by Meta as an alternative to RESTful interfaces, specifically to provide more flexible ways to query data from web services.
+RESTful designs can sometimes be cumbersome for certain use cases, particularly when clients need to fetch data from multiple resources or require only specific fields from a resource.
+GraphQL addresses this by allowing clients to specify exactly what data they need, enabling them to retrieve all required information in a single request.